zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * `ECDH-ES+A128KW`: Elliptic Curve Diffie-Hellman Ephemeral Static key agreement per "ECDH-ES", but where the agreed-upon key is used to wrap the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] with the "A128KW" function (rather than being used directly as the CEK).
 * `ECDH-ES+A256KW`: Elliptic Curve Diffie-Hellman Ephemeral Static key agreement per "ECDH-ES", but where the agreed-upon key is used to wrap the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] with the "A256KW" function (rather than being used directly as the CEK).

+To enable the desired signing encryption algorithm from the list above activate the according tag `request-object-encryption-alg`:

 ```
 <request-object-encryption-alg-values-supported>
     <request-object-encryption-alg>RSA1_5</request-object-encryption-alg>